-For more information about professional development opportunities or getting involved with Student Affairs, please contact Kelly Olson at firstname.lastname@example.org or 815-753-6112.
+For more information about professional development opportunities or getting involved with Student Affairs, please contact Meg Junk at firstname.lastname@example.org for more information.

 If you have a question related to human resources, please contact Human Resource Services or call 815-753-6000 for more information.

-If you have a question related to the budget, please contact Ginny Meo, executive director for budget and fiscal affairs, at email@example.com or 815-753-1575 for more information.
+If you have a question related to the budget, please contact Abby Lund, Director of Budget, Financial Analysis and Human Resources, at email@example.com for more information.

 This council helps to guide and monitor the assessment agenda for the division and collaborating units.
 Council commitments include:

 - Meetings once a month for an hour and a half (no meetings in June, July or August).